djdinn11/auto_core/readme.md

 # Auto Core for Windows 11

 Auto Core is a C++ utility designed to streamline task execution for Windows 11 systems.
-It utilizes system hardware and resources for improved efficiency and system performance.
+It is a keyboard manager specialized for the numpad keys and quick taskbar access.

 ## Key Features
-- **Numpad Manager:** A keyboard manager specialized for the numpad keys.
+- **Numpad Manager:** A keyboard manager for the numpad keys.
-- **Taskbak Quick Activate:** Launches pinned taskbar programs using winkeys.
+- **Taskbak Quick Access:** Launches pinned taskbar programs using winkeys.
 - **Journaling Helper:** Streamlines the management of journal documents.
 - **Creative Writing:** Generates random prompts for creative inspiration.
 - **Music Player Intregation:** Integrates with Spotify and iTunes.